Erdiko/erdiko/README.md

 Now that you have the latest code, set up an apache vhost to the webroot which is located at /public/

-In general, downloadable files go in the /public folder while application code goes in the /app/ folder.
+In general, files that are downloaded in the browser go in the /public folder while application code goes in the /app folder.
 Erdiko core code is in the /vendor/erdiko/ folder.

+***Docker***
-If you want to run your new site using docker use our bundled container scripts by
+If you want to run your new site using docker use our bundled container scripts by running docker-compose in the docker folder.

 	cd docker

-	docker-compose up
+	docker-compose up -d

 Documentation